 More and more, businesses are migrating their operations onto the cloud.
 Software as a Service (SaaS) is becoming standard across all industries, and for a variety of functions.
 However, moving any sort of data online comes with the risk of data breach.

 This is no small fear.
-In 2023, IBM found the average data breach cost $4.88 million USD – the highest that number has ever been.
+In 2023, IBM found the average data breach cost is $4.88 million USD – the highest that number has ever been.

 So how can your business make a proactive, safe decision when purchasing SaaS subscriptions?
 In this article, we take a look.